 Before we get into this wiring scheme, let's quickly go over balanced audio.

-First, we’ll restate that unbalanced audio has one signal wire and one return wire (which typically doubles as the ground/shield).
-With balanced audio, there are effectively two signal wires that carry the same signal at equal amplitudes but opposite polarities.
+First, we'll restate that unbalanced audio has one signal wire and one return wire (which typically doubles as the ground/shield).
+There are effectively two signal wires with balanced audio that carry the same signal at equal amplitudes but opposite polarities.

 Balanced audio is typically used to transfer audio signals through long cable runs.
 Balanced inputs have differential amplifiers that sum the differences between the two signal wires.
-This not only improves the overall signal level but also eliminates any noise interference that is common to both wires.
+This improves the overall signal level and eliminates any noise interference that is common to both wires.

 In headphone design, there's no real input to have a differential amplifier.
 Rather, the balanced signals are sent directly to the headphone driver.

 To better envision this, let's think of audio signals as the alternating electrical currents that they are: